 - Optional: Click Attach media to attach an image or video to your message.

 Note: The Send button may change to Send (Delayed) after clicking if a message was posted to a large number of social networks.
 The messages should post after a few minutes.

 You can include links with your messages.
-When you post a link to Facebook, LinkedIn or Google+ your post will include a link preview.
+When you post a link to Facebook or LinkedIn, your post will include a link preview.
 Text must be included in the message body along with the link preview (the URL is sufficient) to ensure the post publishes successfully.